 The use of high level language platforms is not just limited to social media data.
 Other fields of research such as workflow provenance [11], network traffic analysis [12, 13], and geographic data analysis [14] have proved the adaptation of these solutions boosts and scales up their historical data analysis.
 However, the lack of understanding of existing platforms makes it difficult for users to decide what language and low level runtimes best match their needs.
 Motivated by this absence, our goal is to provide a comprehensive survey of these high level abstractions involving experiments with real social media data examples and common mining applications.

 The rest of the paper is organized as follows.
 Section 2 introduces the background of Hadoop and its ecosystem.
+It is impressive that there are some many interlocking tools in the Apache stack and of course Hadoop is best known example.
+In this section we also show how one can introduce plugins to improve performance and add functionality.
 Section 3 gives an overview of Apache high level languages, especially Pig [15], Hive [16] and Spark SQL [17, 18].
-Section 4 provides a comprehensive comparison between these languages.
-Section 5 introduces the Truthy project and types of queries run on top of the collected Twitter data.
-Section 6 discusses three use cases run in the fashion of high level language.
-Section 7 presents the benchmark result of social media queries and iterative computation applications.
+The first two build on Hadoop while Spark is an Apache iterative MapReduce offering an important different approach to parallel data systems.
+Section 4 provides a comparison of features of these languages – especially the important user-defined functions which make the MapReduce approach so powerful.
+Sections 5 and 6 introduce applications that are used for benchmarking in section 7.
+Section 5 introduces the Truthy project and types of queries that it needs to run on top of Twitter data.
+Section 6 discusses three data analytics use cases and how to express them in high level languages.
+Section 7 presents the performance evalutaion of the applications of sections 5 and 6 and the technologies of section 2 and 3.
 Section 8 is our conclusion.

 Hadoop and Hadoop Ecosystem